quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Next, we more precisely characterized the effects of the chromosome 4 and 6 mutator alleles on mutation spectra in the BXDs.
 We observed that C>A germline mutation fractions in BXDs with *D* alleles at both mutator loci were higher than in BXDs with *D* alleles at either locus alone; GCT>GAT and GCA>GAA mutations were specifically enriched in the former (Figure {@fig:spectra-comparison}).
-However, compared to BXDs with *B* alleles at the chromosome 6 mutator locus, those with *D* alleles did not exhibit higher C>A mutation fractions, indicating that the effects of the chromosome 6 mutator locus depend on the presence of a *D* allele at the chromosome 4 locus (Figure {@fig:spectra-comparison}).
+Compared to BXDs with *B* alleles at the chromosome 6 mutator locus, those with *D* alleles did not exhibit higher C>A mutation fractions, indicating that the effects of the chromosome 6 mutator locus depend on the presence of a *D* allele at the chromosome 4 locus (Figure {@fig:spectra-comparison}).
 To more formally test for epistasis, we fit a linear model predicting counts of C>A mutations in each strain as a function of genotypes at `rs52263933` and `rs31001331` (the peak markers at the two mutator loci) (Materials and Methods).
-A model that included an interaction term between genotypes at the two markers fit the data significantly better than a model including only additive effects of the two markers (p = 9.8e-4).
+A model that included an interaction term between genotypes at the two markers fit the data significantly better than a model including only additive effects (p = 9.8e-4).

 ![
 **BXD mutation spectra are affected by alleles at both mutator loci.**